echopdx/coosbay/site/content/blog/hit-the-trails-six-hiking-destinations-to-explore-on-oregon-s-adventure-coast.md

 * More info & maps can be found at [alltrails.com/trail/us/oregon/john-dellenback-trail]()

-**#2 SHORE ACRES LOOP HIKE- Sunset Bay to Simpson Beach** This section of the Oregon Coast Trail, open year-round, is regarded by many as one of the most beautiful hikes in the state of Oregon.
+**#2 SHORE ACRES LOOP HIKE- Sunset Bay to Simpson Beach** This section of the [Oregon Coast Trail](https://www.backpacker.com/trips/long-trails/oregon-coast-trail), open year-round, is regarded by many as one of the most beautiful hikes in the state of Oregon.
 Dense, coastal forests, rugged sandstone cliffs, and majestic vista points provide make this a very popular destination for nature lovers and hikers of all levels.
 Be sure to bring a camera with you for the all but certain wildlife photo opportunities you’ll encounter.
 **Trail Length:** 4.7 miles
 **Difficulty:** Easy
 **Trail Features:**

 * Premium tide pool exploration opportunities at Sunset Bay State Park & Simpson Beach
 * Shore Acres State Park, the crown jewel of Oregon’s South Coast
-* Great views of Gregory Point and Cape Arago Lighthouse.
+* Great views of Gregory Point and Cape Arago Lighthouse
 * Dramatic vistas of the Pacific
 * Coastal forests
 * Access to restrooms, picnic, and camping facilities
-* Dogs are not permitted in the Shore Acres Botanical Gardens
 * More info & maps can be found at [oregonhikers.org/field_guide/Shore_Acres_Loop_Hike](https://www.oregonhikers.org/field_guide/Shore_Acres_Loop_Hike)

 **#3 CAPE ARAGO LOOP**